martel-innovate/MasterMind/docs/user/dataModels.md

 - **Role Level**: The Role Level, which can be either 1 for Admin or 2 for User
 - **Project**: The Project this Role refers to
 - **Actor**: The Actor this Role is assigned to
+- **Cluster Permissions**: Whether the actor is allowed to edit, delete or add new clusters, or can only view them.
+- **Services Permissions**: Whether the actor is allowed to edit, delete or register/deploy new Services, or can only view them.
+- **Subscriptions Permissions**: Whether the actor is allowed to edit, delete or add new subscriptions, or can only view them.

 ## Services